St. Emilion Tours: Great Wines of Bordeaux

 I recall with great pleasure drinking an 1845 Château Ausone that the owner served for luncheon at the château.
 It was too old to be decanted until moments before it was served.
 A superb rich wine, it was recognizable as an Ausone to anyone who knows the wine.
 As I savored the wine, I couldn’t help but think that this vintage wine had spanned all of France’s modern history.
 When the vintage was young, it was enjoyed by people who had lived through the French Revolution.
 And here I was, now enjoying the same wine a century and a half after the vintage.

-La Jurade was actually reinvigorated after the Second World War.
-Jean Capdemourlin, while a prisoner of war, spent his long hours imagining how to improve his beloved home town, St. Emilion.
-After the war, in 1948, together with Friar Berget, Daniel Querre (Château Monbousquet), and Mr. Dubois Challon (Château Ausone), he revitalised La Jurade de St. Emilion, now the oldest wine fratenity in the world.
-His son Jacques Capdemourlin has carried on the tradition, and now presides as Premier Jurat over dinners of La Jurade.
+La Jurade was reinvigorated after the Second World War.
+Jean Capdemourlin, while a prisoner of war, spent his long hours imagining how to improve his beloved hometown, St. Emilion.
+After the war, in 1948, together with Friar Berget, Daniel Querre (Château Monbousquet), and Mr. Dubois Challon (Château Ausone), he revitalized La Jurade de St. Emilion, now the oldest wine fraternity in the world.
+His son Jacques Capdemourlin has carried on the tradition and now presides as Premier Jurat over dinners of La Jurade.

 In honor of St. Emilion, our wine tours in Bordeaux reveal what makes this Bordeaux wine region so special.

-In the meantime, why not try a bottle of the flagship Château Balestard la Tonnelle, the excellent grand cru wine produced by Capdemourlin estates?
+In the meantime, why not try a bottle of the flagship Château Balestard la Tonnelle, the excellent grand cru wine produced by the Capdemourlin estates?
 The property is on the edge of the village, and the wine is composed of 70% merlot, 25% cabernet franc, and 5% cabernet sauvignon.
-The tower referred to in the name of the wine is a 16th century observation tower, erected for military use.
-And each bottle of this excellent wine carries on the label a poem by the great fifteenth century poet, François Villon.
+The tower referred to in the name of the wine is a 16th-century observation tower, erected for military use.
+And each bottle of this excellent wine carries on the label a poem by the great fifteenth-century poet, François Villon.
 He laments that he cannot afford that “divine liquor,” Château Balestard.
-Now at $38 per bottle for the 2008 vintage, I hope you will be able to enjoy what he could not!
+I hope you will be able to enjoy what he could not!